Content Batching for OnlyFans: How to Shoot One Afternoon and Post for Two Weeks

 - Write captions for each post

-- Review the schedule to ensure variety and spacing
+- Review the full week’s schedule to confirm variety and spacing

-The goal is making your feed look like you’re posting in real-time, not dumping pre-made content.
+The goal is making your feed look like you’re posting organically — not dumping pre-made content on a fixed schedule.

 Tips for natural-feeling scheduled content:

-- Vary post times — don’t post at exactly 12:00pm every day
+- Vary post times — don’t post at exactly the same hour every day

 - Mix content types — alternate between photos, photo sets, videos, and text posts